tensorflow/docs/site/en/install/gpu.md

 [TensorFlow Docker image with GPU support](./docker.md) (Linux only).
 This setup only requires the [NVIDIA® GPU drivers](https://www.nvidia.com/drivers){:.external}.

-The versions and instructions below are for the latest release of TensorFlow.
+These install instructions are for the latest release of TensorFlow.
+See the [tested build configurations](./source.md#linux) for CUDA and cuDNN versions to use with older TensorFlow releases.
-This [table](./sources.md#linux) tracks the versions of CUDA and cuDNN used for past releases of TensorFlow.

 ## Hardware requirements